andrewchambers/go-sqlite3/README.md

 }
 ```

+## Build tags

+Use the system sqlite3 library:

+`go build -tags libsqlite3`

+Enable the json1 extension:

+`go build -tags json1sqlite3`

 ## Advanced Features
 * Binding parameters to statements using SQLite named parameters.
 * SQLite Blob Incremental IO API.
 * SQLite Online Backup API.
-* SQLite Session extension.
 * Supports setting a custom busy handler
 * Supports callback hooks on commit, rollback, and update.
 * Supports setting compile-Time authorization callbacks.
 * If shared cache mode is enabled and one statement receives a `SQLITE_LOCKED` error, the SQLite [unlock_notify](https://sqlite.org/unlock_notify.html) extension is used to transparently block and try again when the conflicting statement finishes.
-* Compiled with SQLite support for JSON1, RTREE, FTS5, GEOPOLY, STAT4, and SOUNDEX.
-* Compiled with SQLite support for OFFSET/LIMIT on UPDATE and DELETE statements.
 * RawString and RawBytes can be used to reduce copying between Go and SQLite.
 Please use with caution.

 ## Credit

-This project began as a fork of https://github.com/mxk/go-sqlite/
+This project began as a fork of https://github.com/bvinc/go-sqlite-lite

 ## FAQ